What Householders Can Do

 - Switch off standby - turn electrical appliances off at the plug

-- Be careful in the kitchen - use a bowl to wash up not running water; only fill the kettle with the amount of water that you need
+- In the kitchen – save water by using a washing up bowl, instead of leaving the tap running continuously whilst washing your dishes; only fill the kettle with the amount of water that you need

 - Fit a water efficient shower head if your shower takes water from the boiler or a hot water tank